|Assets Under Management||$18,218,545.30|

 - Qualitatively-measured assets, like brand value, are not reported in financial statements.
 BVAL gives investors diversified exposure to these often-missed opportunities.

 - BVAL can be an effective diversifier to an investor’s portfolio.
 It generally has value-based holdings but changing brand values can create a growth-oriented tilt.

 - BVAL seeks to offer unique exposures when compared to traditional, market-cap weighted equity ETFs, which can result in high “Active Share” – the difference between BVAL holdings and other traditional ETF holdings.

 - The time to invest in strongly branded companies is when there is evidence that latent brand value is not being recognized in current market value.
 The Fund invests in these companies when the gap between brand value and market value is widest, thus attempting to capture return in their convergence.

-- Can serve as a core holding within a diversified portfolio
+- Core holding within a diversified portfolio.

 - Complement to an existing allocation in a broad market portfolio.

 - Potential alpha-seeking satellite strategy to a standard market cap strategy.